 So it began, as most things do, many years ago (but not far away) in Northern California.
 Sandra Brandenburg and I were lifelong friends before we became collaborators, and then business partners.
 We have written, together and separately, novels, screenplays, articles, interviews, poems and short stories and published some of each.
 More about that later.
 Lost Myths Ink became an LLC in 2004.
 The name comes from our fantasy series, of which the first two volumes have been published (twice!) with different covers, and now the whole series will be published with covers designed by a visionary artist of some renown.
 When we were in college, I introduced Sandra (nee) Barnes to Thomas Brandenburg; they were married for half their lives, and have been my two best friends.
 I am the CEO of Lost Myths Ink; Sandra was the COO.
 In 2012, Sandra died after a long battle with health issues, and went on to the Summerland ahead of us.
 Sandra will always remain in our hearts, and Tommy has become the COO of Lost Myths Ink.

-In 2007, we decided to form our own multimedia fund.
+In 2012, we decided to form our own multimedia fund.
 This has taken far longer than anticipated, and been through so many twists and turns that it took over our lives.
-That year was also the last year we published a book, and it would be eight years before we did so again, without Sandra.
-But enormous efforts always take years to accomplish, and are usually the equivalent of a Shih Tzu birthing an elephant.
+That year was also the last year we published a book, and while I am certainly hoping to return to publishing novels one day, enormous efforts always take years to accomplish, and are usually the equivalent of a Shih Tzu birthing an elephant.
 And so it has been with us.
 The ongoing saga of Lost Myths Ink will be showcased on this site in installments that started out as a book -- because once it reached 800 pages and I had years to go before I finished it, I decided it was just too long!

 This adventure is now approaching lift-off.
 In these pages, you may journey with us, through published and unpublished works, photographs, reviews, and interviews.
 Here are our lives and the life of Lost Myths Ink LLC.
 At least for now ...